ayanatherate/dfcorrs/README.md

-<h3> At times, a categorical feature might be falsely interpreted by Pandas as a continuous feature by default (Example: 'City Code', 'Candidate ID') and vice-versa.
+<h3> At times, a sparse/categorical feature might be falsely interpreted by Pandas as a continuous feature by default (Example: 'City Code', 'Candidate ID') and vice-versa.
 Hence, to solve that problem : </h3>

 <br>